errr4077/BillKaw/README.md

-# 🦅 BillKaw — Split Bills, Not Friendships
+# 🦅 BillKaw (Split Bills, Not Friendships)
+Chin Ee Sheng     APU Bachelor Of Science (Honours) In Computer Science (Cyber Security )
 > Shortcut Asia Internship Challenge 2026 submission

 BillKaw is a sleek, animated bill-splitting web app built for the Malaysian context.
 It handles everything from equal splits to custom Malaysian taxes (SST + service charge), tracks who paid for what, visualises the split, and can email each person their personalised bill breakdown — all in one smooth, polished experience.